 Applicants who need a student visa must present proof of financial resources and health insurance once they are admitted into our program.
 Please follow the instructions on the SF State I-20 page to submit proof of Financial resources and Medical insurance.

-Updated semester Tuition and Fees for Fall 2018* (Note: Students in the MA economics program are not subject to any additional graduate business program fees)
+Updated semester Tuition and Fees for Fall 2020* (Note: Students in the M.S. in Quantitative Economics program are not subject to any additional graduate business program fees)